-Susan Morland’s painting inherits from the era of Romanticism.
+Susan Morland’s painting inherits from the Romantic era.
 The paintings create a space of fluidity and lightness.
 Mundane things join with the unknown.
 Intense colour explores spirit in nature, and brushstrokes communicate organic energy.

 Art of the Romantic era had an emotional connection with nature: the beauty of nature, nature’s power, nature in movement and infinite.
 Nature was the medium through which ideals became desired – peace, wisdom, love, justice freedom – ideals that are famously to be found in the poems of William Wordsworth.
 Art of the Romantic era opposed the pessimistic tendency and travelled outside the boundaries of convention.
 The unimprison’d mind may yet have scope to range among her own, her thoughts, her images, her high desires – Wordsworth’s ‘The Excursion’.